 Émilie Côté, the artist from Rien ne se perd – Meubles revalorisés, was fortunate enough to find a couch that was begging to be upgraded.
 She shares her experience with us so that you can try your hand at painting fabric. Émilie chose Summer Garden, her favourite Colorantic colour, for this makeover.

 The Prep Work

 Prepping the fabric is the first step.
-Using a waterfilled spray bottle, spray the fabric until wet.
-This process softens the fibers.
+Using a water-filled spray bottle, spray the fabric until wet.
+This process softens the fibres.
 Soap can be added to the spray bottle if the fabric is dirty, but it must be rinsed and lightly dried.

 Mixing the Products

 For a piece the size of this couch, we recommended a 58oz jar of Translucent (clear) Window Glaze and a 32oz jar of Chalk-Based Paint.
 The recipe is simple: 1/3 glaze, 1/3 chalk-based paint and 1/3 water.
 Combine and mix well.